-Accordingly, pellets with a higher moisture level will burn slower and lower, but produce more smoke due to their moisture and water content.
+Accordingly, wood pellets with a higher moisture level will burn slower and lower, but produce more smoke due to their moisture and water content.
 Thus, a delicate balance of moisture is optimal unless you have a specific need.

-Poorly compressed and low-quality pellets are easy to spot because you will see lots of dust in the bag and they break down easily.
+Poorly compressed and low-quality wood pellets are easy to spot because you will see lots of dust in the bag and they break down easily.
 Grab a handful and squeeze gently.

-Method A – Top Quality – 100% Natural | Most Pure Blend
+Method A: Top Quality – 100% Natural hardwood blend Wood pellets | Most Pure

-There are companies that use 100 percent hardwoods that are turned to a perfect size wood dust and compacted down to pellets using absolutely nothing but heat, pressure, wood and no binders, fillers or flavoring oils, just real wood.
+There are companies that use 100 percent hardwoods that are shredded into a perfect size and compacted down to wood pellets using absolutely nothing but heat, pressure, and wood—no binders, fillers, or flavoring oils—just real wood.